MudMoh/wireframing/README.md

 - **When to use them:** High-fidelity wireframes are used later in the design process when the basic structure has been approved.
 They are useful for presenting a more complete vision to stakeholders, conducting more detailed usability tests, and providing a clearer guide for developers.

 The image you provided is a low-fidelity wireframe.
 It uses simple shapes, lines, and text placeholders to represent the structure of a mobile application without any specific visual design elements.
 This type of wireframe is often used in the initial stages of a project to quickly conceptualize and test different layouts.

+## Wireframing Tools

+While wireframes can be created with pen and paper, a variety of digital tools are available to streamline the process and enhance collaboration.
+Popular options include Sketch, Adobe XD, and Figma.

+**Figma: A Recommended Tool**
+Figma is a powerful, browser-based tool that has become a favorite for UI/UX designers and developers.
+Its key features make it particularly useful for wireframing:

+- **Real-Time Collaboration:** Multiple team members can work on the same file simultaneously, which is crucial for remote teams and stakeholder feedback.

+- **Component Libraries:** You can create reusable components (e.g., buttons, input fields) to ensure consistency and speed up the design process.

+- **Prototyping:** Figma allows you to link screens and create interactive prototypes directly from your wireframes, providing a realistic feel of the user flow.

+- **Cross-Platform Access:** Because it's a browser-based tool, you can access your work from any device with an internet connection, without needing to install software.

+Using a tool like Figma helps you move beyond basic sketches to create more refined, collaborative, and testable wireframes.